TheGreenOak/meetnow/README.md

-# MeetNow - An open source, peer to peer alternative to Zoom
+# MeetNow - Proof of Concept Branch

-Welcome to the MeetNow project.
-Currently, we are in the research phase of this project.
-You may find any and all findings under the `poc` branch.
+Welcome to the POC branch.
+Here we will present all of our research and findings regarding Peer to Peer communication, browser UI, server networking and much more.